More information

 Marine Conservation Zones

 91 MCZs have been designated around England in three tranches (27 in 2013; 23 in 2016; and 41 in 2019).
-Management measures have been established by IFCAs for 98 inshore MCZs, SACs and SPAs, and the MMO for a very few offshore sites (sites so far that straddle the 6mile and 12mile boundary).
+Management measures have been established by IFCAs for 98 inshore MCZs, SACs and SPAs, and the MMO for offshore sites (ongoing).
 Some existing measures (such as set-net bans in estuaries) also cover many of the needs to protect the seabed and associated species and ecosystems (e.g. for ‘fish’ as typical species of estuarine habitats).

 Byelaw implementation to prevent bottom trawling and scallop dredging has been slow up to 2019 relative to the size and impact of the fishery, and its increasing intensity since the 1980’s – particularly for non-quota scallops.
 This is not least because of the 'feature-based approach' to management whereby regulators (with advice from Natural England) need to justify conservation measures to protect individual features within sites, and assess condition.
 If condition is considered to be good, then activities can usually continue.
-This is at odds with a new initiative being considered by UK Government to manage sites using a 'Whole Sites Approach'.
+In 2018 the UK Government considered a ‘whole site approach’ to managing UK MPAs that would necessarily include stronger and more spatially comprehensive management.
+Science underpinning this approach across a variety of habitats for many attached and mobile species is continuing to inform the benefit of such an approach.
 The Marine Conservation Society has inputted to this initiative with collaborators from academia.
-A consortia of fisheries managers, lawyers, academics and campaigners published a paper in 2020 to illustrate a collective will to deliver more effective MPAs.
+A consortia of fisheries managers, lawyers, academics and campaigners published a paper in 2020 to illustrate a collective will to deliver more effective MPAs, that includes adoption of a whole-site approach to management for as many sites as possible.

 For sites that currently aren’t perceived as being heavily fished, regulators are disinclined to introduce regulation (e.g. North Cornish coast; Essex coastal waters; Beam and otter trawling in Welsh MPAs).
 It is often the case that information on assessment of site condition are made is by word of mouth & personal knowledge, rather than from scientifically collected data (using adequate ‘controls’).
-For example, the North Cornish tranche 2 MCZ of Hartland Point to Tintagel is unlikely to get a ban on bottom trawling largely because it is perceived to be in an area of such strong tide and swell with bottom features of hard rock, that it is considered difficult to bottom trawl or dredge.
-Similarly, the partial management of Essex estuaries by Kent and Essex IFCA is justified because of a lack of seabed data, and limited fishing boat observation in the site, rather than any clear scientific understanding of the impact of infrequent trawling activity in this part of the site.
+For example, the North Cornish tranche 2 MCZ of Hartland Point to Tintagel is unlikely to get an IFCA byelaw to restrict bottom trawling largely because the rocky nature of the seabed coupled with strong tidal conditions are considered likely to restrict such fishing.
+By contrast, the MMO in the small offshore part of the site is currently (summer 2025) considering a byelaw to restrict bottom trawling at this marginal offshore section of the MCZ.
+Similarly, the partial management of Essex estuaries by Kent and Essex IFCA is justified because of a lack of seabed data, and limited fishing boat observation in the site, rather than clear scientific understanding of the impact of infrequent trawling activity in this part of the site.
 Northumberland IFCA aren’t regulating bottom trawling for light otter trawls in the Coquet to St Mary’s MCZ.
-Decisions are based on word-of-mouth and limited enforcement patrol activity, so fishing may be occurring more regularly than is observed by fisheries regulators and their enforcement officers (of IFCA and MMO patrol vessels).
+Decisions not to regulate in these areas of MPAs are based on word-of-mouth and enforcement patrol observations.
+A report on a stocktake of the provenance and results of these interventions was published by the Blue Marine Foundation in summer 2025.

-The Marine Management Organisation is tasked with delivering management for our offshore MPAs, predominantly of fishing activities in English waters.
-It receives nature conservation advice from JNCC.
+The Marine Management Organisation is tasked with delivering management for our offshore MPAs (between 6nm to 200nm), predominantly of fishing activities in English waters.
+It receives nature conservation advice from Natural England (up to 12nm) and JNCC (beyond 12nm).

 When we were part of the EU, offshore management measures were introduced under consultation and mediation with other member states with fishing interests in UK sites.
 This has led to very slow processes of introducing weak management.
 From 2016 to 2018 the UK submitted a number of management recommendations for offshore English MCZs and SACs for consultation with other member states.
 The Scottish Government submitted proposed fisheries management measures for MPAs and SACs in the offshore zone adjacent to Scotland in 2017.

 In summer 2019, environmental charities across Europe challenged (via a formal complaint) the effectiveness and legality of proposed management measures for the large Dogger Bank offshore Special Area of Conservation that sits astride UK, Netherlands and German Exclusive Economic Zones (EEZs).
 Some argue that the only way to achieve consensus on managing fishing activities in offshore MPAs with neighbouring member states is to have such weak measures, that integrity of the MPAs is compromised whilst profitable fishing activity persists.
-A subsequent report released in October 2020 to both the UK and EU by a group of NGOs (including the MCS) has called for a total ban of all bottom towed fishing gear in the site that is pursuant to the law and current ecological evidence.
-The NGOs view is that partial protection of the site comprises the ‘integrity’ of the site.
+A report released in October 2020 to both the UK and EU by a group of NGOs provided the legal and ecological evidence required to support bottom towed fishing in the site.
+A further report released in 2021 on the eve of EU Exit showed the prevalence of ongoing bottom trawling over UK offshore MPAs that were then in the gift of the UK (since the Trade and Cooperation Agreement) to regulate using unilateral non-discriminatory fisheries byelaws.

 The UK Government launched a consultation on management measures for 4 offshore MPAs in English waters – 2 MCZs, and 2 SACs in February 2021.
 This includes a potential to close the entire Dogger Bank to all forms of mobile bottom contact fishing gear.
 This would increase the area of the UK protected by such a measure by over 12,300km2.